 Lawsuit Filed Against Construction Company After Truck Collision Results In Career-Ending Injury

-Rapoport Weisberg Sims & VanOverloop, filed suit against a construction company and its employees today in the Circuit Court of Cook County, Illinois.
+Rapoport Sims Perry & VanOverloop, filed suit against a construction company and its employees today in the Circuit Court of Cook County, Illinois.
 The action arose out of an injury that occurred when a large box truck struck a pickup truck in a local scrap yard.
 The collision threw down a roofer working in the […]